 Welcome to Brooklyn Doodle!
-I have a habit of doodling on paper napkins with my sharpie at cafes, restaurants, diners, and stoops around Brooklyn.
-I drink tea, draw, and reflect on art, life, and living in New York City.
-Stop by and see the random illustrations that I leave on tables around Brooklyn.
+I doodle on paper napkins with my sharpie at cafes, restaurants, diners, and stoops around Brooklyn and sometimes venture out to other NYC boroughs and the great beyond.
+I draw and reflect on art and life.
+Stop by and see the random illustrations that I leave on tables at random establishments.
 If you found one of these napkins, please share!

 View all posts by Mary →